umbraco/UmbracoDocs/Umbraco-Cloud/index.md

 An explanation of the Umbraco Cloud product upgrade process.

 ## [Security](Security/)
-EVerything you need to know about the security on Umbraco Cloud.
+Everything you need to know about the security on Umbraco Cloud.

 ## [Troubleshooting](Troubleshooting/)
 Tips on finding, identifying and resolving issues.